Yoeri-z/stateful_inheritance/README.md

 - Dont observe from context directly in the widget, write static methods on your `StatefulInheritedWidget` instead.
 (As seen in [The core concepts](#core-concepts))
 - Usually it is good practice to put your StatefulInheritedWidget in a seperate file next to the other widgets like is done in the [flutter compass app example](https://github.com/flutter/samples/tree/main/compass_app)

-## Discussion points
-Include context in the inherited state?